KuntaiDu/dds/workspace/README.md

 size_obj

 ## To-dos (for developers)
-- Build up implementation
-    - What would be transmitted through network?
+- Interface for inference results
-- More applications
+- Interface for different applications
-    - e.g. semantic segmentation
-- More Baselines
-    - e.g. Glimpse, Vigil, CloudSeg
+- Then, we are able to add more applications and baselines